leopiccionia/ucoin-helper/README.md

 ### Control

-This task consists of classifying one set of photographs (obverse + reverse) according to six criteria.
-This is the most time-consuming task, so it rewards the most points to the user.
+The task consists of classifying one set of photographs (obverse + reverse) according to six criteria.
+This task is the most time-consuming, so it rewards the most points to the user.

 The extension provides the following keyboard shortcuts: